jthetzel/machine-tiler/README.md

 ## Deploying

-This repo is deployed on [openaddresses/machine-ecs](https://github.com/openaddresses/machine-ecs)
+This repo can be deployed to OpenAddresses AWS infrastructure using [openaddresses/machine-ecs](https://github.com/openaddresses/machine-ecs)

-Please see the instruciton there for installing the deploy tools and creating/updating a machine-tiler stack.
+CircleCI will create docker images on all branches and GitShas, uploading them to our ECR repository.

+For more information on deploying see the above machine-ecs repo.